-The Coalition for Algoma Passenger Trains invites you to celebrate the 95th Anniversary of the Group of Seven painting on the Algoma Central Railway and the 81thbirthday of Glenn Gould, pianist extraordinaire and devotee of Lake Superior and the Algoma Highlands.
+The Coalition for Algoma Passenger Trains invites you to the 96th Anniversary of the Group of Seven painting on the Algoma Central Railway and the 82nd birthday of Glenn Gould, pianist extraordinaire and devotee of Lake Superior and the Algoma Highlands.

 The Group of Seven and Glenn Gould Train Event

-The magnificence of the Algoma Highlands clad in autumn splendour, the rugged northern coastline of Lake Superior, wild rivers descending out of the Highlands and into great lake – these have inspired many, including the painters of the Group of Seven and Canada’s internationally celebrated pianist, Glenn Gould.
-Join the Group of Seven & Glenn Gould Train Event 2013 and learn through experience, why and how the North Country so moved these men.
+The magnificence of the Algoma Highlands clad in autumn slendour, the rugged northern coastline of Lake Superior, wild rivers descending out of the Highlands and into the great lake – these have been inspiring many, including the painters of the Group of Seven and Canada’s internationally acclaimed pianist, Glenn Gould.
+Join the Group of Seven & Glenn Gould Train Event 2014 and learn, through experience, why and how the North Country so moved these men.

-The Event will begin with a reception and presentation on Alexander Young Jackson, this year’s featured artist, and Jackson’s Algoma experience.
-The Art Gallery of Algoma, Sault Ste.
-Marie, will host the presentation on the evening of Friday, September 20.
+The Event will begin on the evening of Friday, September 19th with a reception and presentation on this year’s featured artist, Alexander Young Jackson, and Glenn Gould with their Algoma experiences.
+The Art Gallery of Algoma will host the reception.

-On September 21, participants will board the Algoma Central Railway in Sault Ste.
-Marie and travel north to Hawk Junction (Wawa) on the same rails that took members of the Group to their various painting sites along the ACR.
+On September 20th, Group One participants will board the Algoma Central Railway (ACR) in Sault Ste.
+Marie and ride north to Hawk Junction (Wawa) on the same rails that took members of the Group to their various painting sites along the ACR.
 The train trip will include a live commentary on the Group’s painting sites visible from the train.
-The tour will be conducted by Michael Burtch, art historian and researcher.
+Michael Burch, art historian and researcher, will conduct the tour.

-At Hawk Junction the coach tour begins as participants leave the ACR and proceed into Wawa to the Wawa Motor Inn, Glenn Gould’s former lodging.
-In the evening guests will enjoy an excellent dinner at Rock Island Lodge set on the shore of Lake Superior, followed by a presentation with musicologist, Dale Innes, on the role the north played in the music of Glenn Gould.
+At Hawk Junction, Group One will leave the train and proceed by bus into Wawa to the Wawa Motor Inn, Glenn Gould’s former lodging.
+In the evening guests will be joined by Group Two participants to enjoy an excellent dinner at the Wawa Motor Inn.
+Following the dinner there will be a presentation by musicologist, Dale Innes, on the role the north played in the music of Glenn Gould.

-Gould was a regular visitor to Wawa and the areas around Michipicoten.
-On the morning of the 22rd, following the opportunity to participate in a sketchbook journaling or photography art session or a coach tour of Wawa, participants will trace Gould’s footsteps as they tour those haunts – the waterfalls and shorelines – frequented by the pianist.
-Skills learned at the sketching and photography sessions can be put to use during the tour.
+Gould was a regular visitor to Wawa and the areas around Michipocoten.
+On the morning of the 21st, following the opportunity to participate in a workshop-demonstration or a coach tour of Wawa, Group One participants will trace Gould’s footsteps as they tour those haunts – waterfalls and shorelines – frequented by the pianist.

-In the afternoon of September 22, participants will travel down what has been called one of Canada’s finest road trips – the magnificent eastern coastline of Lake Superior – as the Event winds its way back to Sault Ste.
+In the afternoon of September 21st, Group One participants will travel down what has been called one of Canada’s finest road trips – the magnificent eastern coastline of Lake Superior – as the Event wends its way back to Sault Ste.
 Marie.
-Stops are made to visit lookouts and points of interest including Lake Superior Provincial Park and its comprehensive Visitor Centre.
-The Train Event draws to an end in the late afternoon.
+Stops are made at lookouts and points of interest including Lake Superior Provincial Park and its comprehensive Visitor Centre.
+The Event draws to a close in the late afternoon.

 Ticket prices are as follows: